akka/akka-http/docs/src/main/paradox/introduction.md

 ## Low-level HTTP server APIs

 The low-level Akka HTTP server APIs allows for handling connections or individual requests by accepting
-@unidoc[HttpRequest] s and answering them by producing @unidoc[HttpResponse] s.
+@apidoc[HttpRequest] s and answering them by producing @apidoc[HttpResponse] s.
 This is provided by the `akka-http-core` module, which is included automatically when you depend on `akka-http` but can also be used on its own.
-APIs for handling such request-responses as function calls and as a @unidoc[Flow[HttpRequest, HttpResponse, \_]] are available.
+APIs for handling such request-responses as function calls and as a @apidoc[Flow[HttpRequest, HttpResponse, \_]] are available.

 Scala
 :   @@snip [HttpServerExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpServerExampleSpec.scala) { #low-level-server-example }